HypothesisWorks/hypothesis/docs/supported.rst

     and this is verified as part of the CI.
   * Nose has been tried at least once and works fine, and I'm aware of people who use Hypothesis with Nose, but this isn't tested as part of the CI.
+  * Integration with Django's testing requires use of the :ref:`hypothesis-django` package.
-  * Django unit testing doesn't work entirely well with Hypothesis at the moment but proper support is coming.
-Right now the issue is that the database will be reset once per test rather than once per example, which is not what you want.
+    The issue is that in Django's tests' normal mode of execution it will reset the database one per test rather than once per example, which is not what you want.

 Coverage works out of the box with Hypothesis (and Hypothesis has 100% branch coverage in its own tests).
 However you should probably not use Coverage, Hypothesis